A CONVINCING GAME

 Some of the ideation behind this game came from formal debates but those are equally

-limited just the same as the board games named above, most conversations don't follow
+limited just the same as the board games named above, as most conversations don't

-formal logic rules, and even if they did, most people don't believe or aren't willing
+follow formal logic rules, and even if they did, most people don't believe or aren't

-to admit they've lost an argument even if they are aware of the rules of logic.
-So
+willing to admit they've lost an argument even if they are aware of the rules of

-this game integrates the subjective internal frameworks people use to keep track of
+logic.
+So this game integrates the subjective internal frameworks people use to keep

-whether they are winning or losing territory in verbal debates by basing the objective
+track of whether they are winning or losing territory in verbal debates by basing the

-score of the game on the self-reported values of the players, making it a true fusion
+objective score of the game on the self-reported values of the players, making it a

 with people without them knowing they are playing.
 Further, this does not use an